Varun-Patkar/WorkScout/README.md

+## 🚧 Work in Progress

+This project is currently in the very early stages of development.
+The default settings and configurations provided by the framework are still in place, and significant changes and features are yet to be implemented.
+The repository is being used to track progress across devices.

+---

 # WorkScout

 WorkScout is a full-stack job board application designed to connect job seekers with employers.
 It offers seamless job posting, application tracking, and profile management, all within a modern React Native environment.